has2k1/plotnine/doc/api.rst

 These define aspects of a plot that can be themed.
 They can be used to create a new theme or modify an existing theme.
-They define some of the keyword arguments to :class:`~ggplotx.themes.theme`.
+They define the keyword arguments to :class:`~ggplotx.themes.theme`.
+Users should never create instances of *themeable*.

 .. currentmodule:: ggplotx.themes.themeable